MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-deploy-emulator/includes/03-exercise-deploy-apps.md

 You will need a Micro SD Card.

-1. The Micro SD Card capacity must be at least 10 Megabytes.
+- The Micro SD Card capacity must be at least 10 Megabytes.
-1. The existing contents of the SD Card will be destroyed the formatting process.
+- The existing contents of the SD Card will be destroyed by the formatting process.
-1. Inserted a SD Card into the MikroE microSD Card Click.
+- Insert an SD Card into the MikroE microSD Card Click.

 The following steps prepare the Micro SD Card for use with the Altair emulator.
 Drive A: is formatted to boot CP/M, and also includes utilities plus compilers.
 Drive B: is used to save your files and is formatted to be blank.